pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ```

 ```
 My cousin, Ram has a *large* farm.
-In that farm there are many plants and animals.
+In that farm, there are many plants and animals.
 The *playful* dog's name is Rocky.
 The *cute* kitten is called Ginger.
 Ram sells *fresh* fruits and vegetables in the *big* market every Sunday.
 ```